 Rolls-Royce today announced plans to invest £150m over the next five years in two new aero engine facilities in Singapore and Virginia.

-Rolls-Royce today announced plans to invest £150m over the next five years in two new aero engine facilities in Singapore and Virginia in the US.
+today announced plans to invest £150m over the next five years in two new aero engine facilities in Singapore

 Rolls-Royce says it will build a new facility in Singapore to assemble and test large civil engines, starting with the Trent 1000 for the Boeing 787 and the Trent XWB for the Airbus A350 XWB.
 Together with its existing UK facility in Derby, this will provide the company with a dual sourcing capability for the assembly and test of large civil engines, including future new versions of the Trent engine.